-The Company made use of IFRS 17 "Insurance Contracts", Article 132, Clause b, i. instead of the repayment analysis required by point "a" of Paragraph 39 of IFRS 7, disclosing information on the estimated dates of net cash outflows arising from recognized insurance and reinsurance liabilities as of 31 December 2023.
+The Company made use of IFRS 17 "Insurance Contracts", Article 132, Clause b, i. instead of the repayment analysis required by point "a" of Paragraph 39 of IFRS 7, disclosing information on the estimated dates of net cash outflows arising from recognized insurance and reinsurance liabilities as at 31 December 2024.
 Remaining coverage liabilities estimated under the premium allocation approach are excluded from this analysis.